 How can I ask for a backup?

 The best way to get the backup is to contact Sharetribe support via the chat widget at the bottom right of your Admin panel.
-If you contact us by email be sure to use the same email address as on the admin account of your marketplace.
+If you contact us by email, be sure to use the same email address as your marketplace's admin account.

 What is and what isn't in that backup?

 The backup consists of a Zip archive that contains all marketplace data.
 All listing pictures, profile pictures, and the complete database (SQL dump) are part of the backup.

 There are, however, a few things not included by default.

 - We don't export (hashed) user passwords by default to help reduce the risk of password hashes being compromised for security reasons.
 If you want to start hosting the Community Edition of Sharetribe Go on your own server from the backup data, your users will need to reset their passwords using the "Password forgotten" link.
 Users who log in via Facebook Login are not affected by this as long as you keep using the same Facebook App.
 If you specifically ask for it, hashed passwords can be exported.

 - We also won't export the PayPal Channel Billing Agreements IDs as they are considered private and useless outside the context of our hosted platform and our private API access.

 - In marketplaces with many listings and images, in particular large images, some images might not be downloaded properly.

 - Finally, the security certificate (SSL) won't be shared as it contains private information.